ADVERTISEMENT

 Accountable Care Organization (ACO)

-ACOs are groups of health care providers and hospitals who partner together to provide high-quality, coordinated care and decrease overall health care costs for a defined population, with the goal of sharing these cost savings.1 The first Medicare ACOs were approved as part of the Affordable Care Act in 2009.
-In April 2015, Congress signed the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) into law, which shifted payment from a primarily fee-for-service (FFS) model toward a value-based payment model.2 One of MACRA’s model tracks are APMs, including ACOs.
+Accountable Care Organizations (ACOs) are groups of health care providers and hospitals who partner together to provide high-quality, coordinated care and decrease overall costs for a defined population, with the goal of sharing these cost savings.1 The first Medicare ACOs were approved as part of the Affordable Care Act in 2009.

 Alternative Payment Model (APM)